Teleoperation in Robotics

 What is Telerobotics

-Telerobotics is the remote operation of robots that can be controlled from a distance.
-It allows operations of robots in hazardous areas, inaccessible environments, or in places where it is not conducive for human life.
-Think of the Mars Rover!
+Telerobotics involves the remote operation of robots that can be controlled from a distance.
+It enables the use of robots in hazardous areas, inaccessible environments, or places where human life is not conducive.
+The Mars Rover serves as a prime example.

-Healthcare is an emerging market for telerobotics with the use of telesurgery.
-This is where surgeons can remotely undertake operations and surgical procedures on people, using a remotely controlled robot, where the person requiring the operation cannot get access to the hospital and/or the surgeon.
+Healthcare is an emerging market for telerobotics, particularly in the field of telesurgery.
+Surgeons can remotely perform operations and surgical procedures on individuals using remotely controlled robots when the patient cannot access the hospital or the surgeon physically.

-Beyond Visual Line of Sight (BVLOS) Drones, that is drones that are remotely controlled, are beginning to gain traction in search and rescue operations.
-A whole industry around disaster response robots is beginning to emerge.
-These are robots that can fly, swim, crawl through rubble, douse fires, helping emergency services and first responders gain access in highly risky areas and provide invaluable assistance.
+The utilization of Beyond Visual Line of Sight (BVLOS) drones, which are remotely controlled drones, is gaining momentum in search and rescue operations.
+An entire industry centered around disaster response robots is emerging, with robots capable of flying, swimming, crawling through rubble, and extinguishing fires.
+These robots play a crucial role in helping emergency services and first responders gain access to highly risky areas, providing invaluable assistance.

 How does Soliton help?

-Soliton is working with many robotic manufacturers to pioneer ultra low latency live streaming, allowing robots to be controlled in almost real time.
-By providing an OEM software SDK based on its RASCOW2 streaming protocol, Soliton provides software that can be integrated into existing hardware to allow secure and encrypted connectivity over multiple network connection simultaneously.
-This could include multiple cellular connections, Wi-Fi, and/or satellite which are bonded for reliability and bandwidth.
-Typical delay over 4G is 65ms (0.065s) glass-to-glass and even lower over 5G.
-LAN tunneling and serial connections over the bonded connection allows a return path for the control signals from the teleoperator back to the robot to control it in almost real time.
-The SDK is currently supported for NVIDIA Jetson and Nano devices.
+Soliton is collaborating with robotic manufacturers to pioneer ultra-low latency live streaming, enabling near-real-time control of robots.
+Through its OEM software Zao SDK, based on the RASCOW2 streaming protocol, Soliton offers software that can be seamlessly integrated into existing hardware, providing secure and encrypted connectivity across multiple network connections simultaneously.
+These connections can include multiple cellular connections, Wi-Fi, and/or satellite connections, which are bonded together to ensure reliability and increased bandwidth.
+The typical delay over 4G is 65ms (0.065s) from glass to glass, and even lower over 5G networks.
+By utilizing LAN tunneling or serial connections over the bonded network, a return path is established, allowing control signals from the teleoperator to be sent back to the robot for near-real-time control.
+Currently, the Zao SDK is supported for NVIDIA Jetson.

 Telerobotics